Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - |bw|
    *  - Runs on MacOS, Windows, Linux
       - Runs on iOS 13 or later, Android 8 or later
-      - Runs on Android 8 or later
+      - Runs on iOS 13 or later, Android 8 or later
       - Runs on Chrome, Brave, Opera, Edge
    *  - Secured by password and a Ledger device
       - Secured by password and biometrics